Remember the time when your parents used to tell you stories about how prices were much lower when they were young?

 The median rent for a room in New York City in 1940 varied by the borough as follows:

 - Bronx: $31 per month

 - Queens: $36 per month

 Today, the median rent for an apartment in all 5 boroughs is:

 - Queens: $2,400 per month

 - Staten Island: $2,200 per month

 The reason for this rise in rent can be attributed to various factors.
 Population growth has played a significant role in the rise of rent prices.
 As the number of people living in cities has grown, the demand for housing has increased.
-This has led to an increase in rent prices, as landlords can charge more due to the high demand for housing.
+This has led to an increase in rent prices.
+That’s because landlords can now charge more due to the high demand for housing.

 Another factor contributing to the increase in rent prices is the rising cost of construction materials.
-The cost of materials such as lumber and steel has increased over the years, which has led to an increase in the cost of building new homes and apartments.
+The cost of materials such as lumber and steel has increased.
+This has led to an increase in the cost of building new homes and apartments.